 Spain is one of the most popular holiday destinations for British tourists, with over 17 million visiting Spain every year.
-With the large number of British people who go there on vacation, many move there too.
+With the high number of Brits who go there on holiday, many move there too.
 However, according to Spain’s National Statistics Institute, the official number of British people living in Spain has decreased from 397,000 to 240,000 in the past 5 years.
 Despite the drop, the British people continue to be the top foreign buyers in Spain.

 There are currently no restrictions that homeowners in Spain need to be an EU national; non-EU citizens, such as Americans and Swiss have been buying properties in Spain for decades, so Brexit will not prevent you from buying or owning a property.
-Additionally, a citizen of any nationality can request a mortgage in Spain, provided that you have all the right documentation needed.
+Additionally, a citizen of any nationality can request a mortgage in Spain, provided that you have all the required credit score.

 But can you still rent out your holiday home in Spain?
 Absolutely!
 As there are no laws which state that homeowners who rent out their property need to be an EU citizen, so you can still continue your business after Brexit.
 However, when it comes to tax laws, it’s slightly different.
 There may be an increase after Brexit.
 At present, EU citizens are charged a 19% tax, whilst non-EU citizens are taxed 25%.